uc-cdis/gen3.org/content/resources/gen3_features.md

 # A list of Gen3 features

-Gen3 is an open source platform that enable the standing-up of data commons for managing, analyzing, and sharing research data.
+Gen3 is an open-source platform that enables the standing-up of data commons for managing, analyzing, and sharing research data.
 Below you can find an exhaustive list of Gen3 features.

 ## Dictionary and metadata